benderdragon/Monster-Collection-Scripts/docs/ai_instructions.md

 *   **Code Documentation:**
     *   Document all major functions and any function that takes more than two arguments.
     *   Use JSDoc comments for all Javascript documentation.
+    *   When documenting a custom object structure in JSDoc, define it using `@typedef`.
 *   **Internal Code Comments:** Do not add temporary or conversational comments (e.g., `# NEW:`, `# TODO:`) into the code itself.
 Do not remove existing comments.

 ## 3. Language-Specific Rules